-Tired of iMessage waiting for activation error in iOS 10, iOS 9 or iOS 8.X on iPhone?
-Sometimes it works just perfectly, but sometimes it drives us crazy.
-There are quite a lot of fixes optional almost everywhere but most of it doesn’t work.
+iMessage “Waiting for Activation” error Sometimes got and sometimes it works perfectly, but sometimes unpredictable execution makes us crazy.
+To resolve iMessage “Waiting for Activation”, There are quite a lot of fixes optional almost everywhere but most of it doesn’t work.
 That’s what prompted us to test with a lot of iPhones and we ended up imessage waiting for activation successfully.

 Before You Start To Fix iMessage “Waiting for Activation” Issue on iPhone running iOS 10, iOS 9, or iOS 8.x: